SCOPE: Sequential Causal Optimization of Process Interventions: Methodology

-\paragraph{RA-learner.} The RA-learner works in two steps~\cite{metalearnersmulti}.
-First, it estimates $Q_k$ in the same way as the S-learner.
-Then, it constructs a pseudo-outcome for each possible action.
-Intuitively, this pseudo-outcome represents the estimated causal effect of choosing action $a_k$ on the KPI, given the observed prefix.
-For a given prefix, observed action $a^{obs}_k$, decision point $k$, and action of interest $a_k$, the pseudo-outcome is: where $f_k$ runs over all actions other than $a_k$, and $b_k$ is an arbitrary baseline action.
-These pseudo-outcomes (which still have the observed $y$ in eq. \ref{eq:po}, and thus cannot serve as estimation for new data) act as targets in a second predictive model, which is trained to estimate the causal effect of each action at decision point $k$.
-The final action estimate is the one with the largest predicted causal effect from this second model.
-The RA-learner thus adds an explicit second step to better estimate causal effects before choosing the final action.
+\textit{RA-learner.} The RA-learner works in two steps~\cite{metalearnersmulti}: it first estimates $Q_k$ like the S-learner, then constructs a pseudo-outcome for each possible action.
+For a prefix, observed action $a^{obs}_k$, decision point $k$, and action of interest $a_k$, the pseudo-outcome is: where $f_k$ runs over all actions other than $a_k$, and $b_k$ is an arbitrary baseline action.
+These pseudo-outcomes (which still have the observed $y$ in eq. \ref{eq:po}, and thus cannot serve as estimation for new data) act as targets in a second predictive model, which outputs estimates of the causal effect of each action at decision point $k$.
+Intuitively, constructing pseudo-outcomes allows the second model to focus entirely on the causal effect (the difference in Q-values), which can be much simpler to learn than the Q-values (as in the other learners).
+The final action is chosen as the one with the largest predicted causal effect.
+The RA-learner is thus an explicit two-step approach for better causal effect estimation.